chzhyang/serverless-ai/knative-func/image_recognition/README.md

 # HTTP Function for Image Recognition Inference with TensorFlow

-This sample project shows a HTTP function(`func.py`) for real-time image recognition inference with TensorFlow on a pretrained model(ResNet50).
-The function will respond to incoming HTTP GET and POST requests.
+This sample project shows an HTTP function for real-time image recognition inference with TensorFlow on a pretrained model(ResNet50).

-The function is based on two modules:
-- `image_recognition_service.py` contains a class(`ImageRecognitionService`) for image recognition inference with optimized TensorFlow
+The function(`func.py`) is based on class `ImageRecognitionService`(`image_recognition_service.py`).
+This class contains a class() several functions for data preprocessing, running inference and inference result parsing with optimized TensorFlow.
-- `data_preprocess.py` contains serveral functions for data preprocess

 ## Endpoints